dafny-lang/dafny/docs/_includes/Grammar.md

 ````
 nonidchar = ANY - idchar
 ````
 Any character except those that can be used in an identifier.
+Here the scanner generator will interpret `ANY` as any unicode character.
+However, `nonidchar` is used only to mark the end of the `!in` token; in this context any character other than [whitespace or printable ASCII](#sec-unicode) will trigger a subsequent scanning or parsing error.

 ````
 charChar = ANY - '\'' - '\\' - cr - lf
 ````
 Characters that can appear in a character constant.
+See the [discussion on unicode support](#sec-unicode).

 ````
 stringChar = ANY - '"' - '\\' - cr - lf
 ````
 Characters that can appear in a string constant.
+See the [discussion on unicode support](#sec-unicode).

 ````
 verbatimStringChar = ANY - '"'
 ````
 Characters that can appear in a verbatim string.
+See the [discussion on unicode support](#sec-unicode).

 ### Comments
 Comments are in two forms.